 CTI Grant Funded Tuition-Free Programs

-The Second Round of HVAC – Oil and Gas Burner Technology training will start on April 30.
-2024.
+• HVAC – Oil and Gas Burner Technology

-The expansion of these two programs is made possible through funding by the Career Technical Initiative (CTI), which is funded through an appropriation in the Fiscal Year 2023-2024 State Budget and funds appropriated through the federal American Rescue Plan Act (ARPA) of 2021.
-The grant is administered by Commonwealth Corporation on behalf of the Workforce Skills Cabinet.
+The three programs are made possible through funding by the Career Technical Initiative (CTI), which is funded through an appropriation in the Fiscal Year 2023-2024 State Budget and funds appropriated through the federal American Rescue Plan Act (ARPA) of 2021.
+The grants are administered by Commonwealth Corporation on behalf of the Workforce Skills Cabinet.
 In partnership with the MassHire Metro South/West Career Center, Keefe at Night will administer the programs from the admissions application process to apprenticeship placement, and employment.

-The grant funds awarded to Keefe at Night will provide opportunities to 20 eligible adult learners to enroll in an enhanced 200-hour Massachusetts Journeyman Plumbing Tier 1 course, and 40 eligible learners to participate in a newly-created 200-hour HVAC, Oil and Gas Burner Technology Certification Program at no cost to participants.
+The grant funds awarded to Keefe at Night will provide opportunities to eligible adult learners to enroll in an enhanced 200-hour Massachusetts Journeyman Plumbing Tier 1, a 200-hour HVAC – Oil and Gas Burner Technology Certification Program, and a 200-hour Massachusetts Journeyman Electrical Module 1 Program at no cost to participants.
 In addition to classroom lectures, these programs will include OSHA certification, hands-on practice, and essential career development and employability skills training.

 Programming